mhrimaz/AwesomeJavaFX/README.md

 - [MigPane](http://miglayout.com) - MigLayout can produce flowing, grid based, absolute (with links), grouped and docking layouts.
 - [VWorkflows](https://github.com/miho/VWorkflows) - Interactive flow/graph visualization for building domain specific visual programming environments.
 Provides UI bindings for JavaFX.
 - [NetBeansIDE-AfterburnerFX-Plugin](https://github.com/Naoghuman/NetBeansIDE-AfterburnerFX-Plugin) - The NetBeansIDE-AfterburnerFX-Plugin is a NetBeans IDE plugin which supports the file generation in convention with the library afterburner.fx in a JavaFX project.
+- [VocabHunter](http://vocabhunter.github.io/) - VocabHunter is a system to help learners of foreign languages.

 ## Frameworks
 - [TornadoFX](https://github.com/edvin/tornadofx) - Lightweight JavaFX Framework for Kotlin